fdasabino/art-shop-p5/README.md

 ## Existing Features

-- This application has been designed to be used used as an e-commerce page, allowing users to interact with application in numerous ways:
+- This application has been designed to be used used as an ecommerce page, allowing users to interact with application in numerous ways:

 #### PROFILES